syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-document/Compare Word documents.md

 ## Compare two Word documents

-Compare the existing Word documents or document that is created from scratch using Compare method in .NET Word library (DocIO).
+Compare the existing Word documents or documents created from scratch using the Compare method in the .NET Word library (DocIO).

 The following code example illustrates how to compare two Word documents.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}

- //Loads the original document. using (FileStream originalDocumentStreamPath = new FileStream("Data/OriginalDocument.docx", FileMode.Open, FileAccess.Read))
+//Load the original document.
+using (FileStream originalDocumentStreamPath = new FileStream("Data/OriginalDocument.docx", FileMode.Open, FileAccess.Read))
 {
     using (WordDocument originalDocument = new WordDocument(originalDocumentStreamPath, FormatType.Docx))
     {
-        //Loads the revised document.
+        //Load the revised document.
         using (FileStream revisedDocumentStreamPath = new FileStream("Data/RevisedDocument.docx", FileMode.Open, FileAccess.Read))
         {
             using (WordDocument revisedDocument = new WordDocument(revisedDocumentStreamPath, FormatType.Docx))